pietrangelo/wildfly-11-s2i/README.md

 ## Environment Variables

-To be able to let OpenShift connect to the entando Data layer you have to create at least these environment variables on your OpenShift project:
+To be able to let OpenShift connect to the entando Data layer you have to create at least those environment variables on your OpenShift project:

 - PG-USERNAME
 - PG-PASSWORD